openmovementproject/openmovement/docs/buildax/docs/quickstart.md

 ### Pre-deployment steps:

- * Download the [Web Interface zip file](https://code.google.com/p/openmovement/wiki/Downloads) found in the Downloads section of the OpenMovement repository to your computer
+ * Download the [Web Interface zip file](https://code.google.com/p/openmovement/wiki/Downloads) found in the Downloads section of the OpenMovement repository to your computer.
+Note that this only needs to be done once, when you first set up the LRS.
  * Extract the files (keeping them inside the "WWW" directory) to the root of your SD card, using a card reader